actionhero/ah-resque-ui/README.md

 Now you can apply the `logged-in-session` middleware to your actions to protect them.

-To inform ah-resque-ui to use a middleware determined elsewhere like this, set `api.config.ah-resque-ui.middleware = 'logged-in-session'`
+To inform ah-resque-ui to use a middleware determined elsewhere like this, set `api.config.ah-resque-ui.middleware = 'logged-in-session'` in the provided configuration file.

 ## Testing